NanGyeThote/PictoNet/README.md

         dog/img2.jpg
         horse/img2.jpg
 ```
-# Run the Filtering and Classification Script:
+# Run the Filtering and Classification Script

+## Execute the following command to run the filtering and classification script:

 ```bash
 python main.py
 ```
+## Make sure to update the dataset paths and any configuration settings as needed in the config.py file before running the script.